 At Plumbing Webmasters, we’ve discussed the importance of good, meaningful content for plumbers.
-Whether it’s a homepage, service page, blog post, content can determine where you rank on search results.
+Content can determine where you rank on search results, whether it’s a homepage, service page, or blog post.
 However, when publishing plumbing blog topics, it is also vital to consider user intent.

 What is User Intent?

 User intent refers to a search engine user’s intention when submitting a query.
 So, for instance, if a user searches for plumbing, we can’t know whether they intend to find plumbing services, its definition, or basic facts about plumbing.
 But conversely, if a user searches for plumbing repair services in Dallas, TX, we know their precise intention.

 As the top search engine globally, Google aims to deliver the most desirable results to its users.
 With this in mind, Google’s algorithm attempts to detect the intention of every search query.
 As we stated above, some terms are easier to determine than others, but Google uses various data points to help pinpoint user intent.

 As a plumbing website, your job is to produce content that meets every possible user intent for your target audience.
 For example, some of your future customers may search for slab leak repair services, while others may search for a more general phrase like plumber near me.
 Therefore, websites that meet the most user intent will generate the most traffic.

 You can break down user intents into different categories as an SEO specialist or website administrator.
 From there, you can target the users most likely to convert into paying customers while supplementing those top-of-the-funnel prospects with secondary users.

 First, let’s examine the different kinds of user intent for search users: